Blur Cinnamon

 Some code was borrowed from the BlurOverview Extension by nailfarmer.

-The Gaussian effect code was borrowed from the Gnome Blur my shell extension by Aurélien Hamy.
+The Gaussian and rounded corner effect code was borrowed from the Gnome Blur my shell extension by Aurélien Hamy.

 The Blur Cinnamon icon was generated by Google Gemini